theplatypus/StripsCompression/more/README.md

 To learn more about topologic compression, you will find here my very basic slides.

-To go further, I suggest you to read the followinf articles :
+To go further, I suggest you to read the following articles :

 - ISENBURG, Martin.
 Triangle strip compression.
 In : Computer Graphics Forum.
 Blackwell Publishers Ltd, 2001. p.
 91-101.